survivejs/webpack-book/manuscript/loading/04_javascript.md

 }
 ```

 T> If you omit the `targets` definition, *babel-preset-env* will compile to ES5 compatible code.
-This is useful if you are using UglifyJS as it does not support ES6.
-See the *Minifying* chapter for more information.
+If you are using UglifyJS, see the *Minifying* chapter for more information on why this is required.

 W> **babel-preset-env** does **not** support *browserslist* file yet.
 [See issue #26](https://github.com/babel/babel-preset-env/issues/26) for more information.